tyleretters/nor.the-rn.info/_posts/2021-11-26-it-was-a-dark-and-stormy-black-friday.md

 ---
 layout: post
-title: "It Was a Dark and Stormy Black Friday"
+title: It Was a Dark and Stormy Black Friday
 date: 2021-11-26
-sagas: reflections
+sagas: ['wildcard']
 ---
 ![High Voltage](/assets/images/high-voltage.jpg)